mattvinks/spark-labs/1.1-intro/README.txt

 Lab : Up and Running With Spark
 -----

-== STEP 1) login to the node
+== STEP 1) login to the Spark node
 Instructor will provide details

 == STEP 2) 'installing' Spark
 There is no 'install'.
-Just unzip/untar and run :-) (copy paste the following commands on terminal,  do not include $ in your commands)
+Just unzip/untar and run :-) (copy paste the following commands on terminal,  do not include $ in your commands) TODO check versioning
   $   cd
-  $   tar xvf software/spark-1.1.0-bin-hadoop2.4.tgz
+  $   tar xvf software/spark-1.2.0-bin-hadoop2.4.tgz
   $   mv spark-1.1.0-bin-hadoop2.4 spark
 Now we have spark installed in  ~/spark  directory